Umami (film): Production

+Production

+The film was shot in 2020, largely in the area near Saumur in Maine-et-Loire, including at the Fontevraud Abbey, the Château de Montreuil-Bellay, the Château de Montsoreau and along the banks of the Loire.
+Filming also took place in Thouars (Deux-Sèvres).

 Reception

 Comparing Umami to films including Babel and Tampopo, a review in Stuff called it "a whimsical film that stays on the right side of cloying".
-Le Figaro Magazine (Pierre de Boishue) on May 12, 2023 reviewed the film with two stars, describing it as "a taste of radiance" with "so many ingredients that give the whole thing a refreshing taste".
+Le Figaro Magazine (Pierre de Boishue) on 12 May 2023 reviewed the film with two stars, describing it as "a taste of radiance" with "so many ingredients that give the whole thing a refreshing taste".

 The original (103 minute) version of the film appeared at the Festival International du Film de Comédie de Liège, the Oslo Films from the South Festival, the Alliance Française French Film Festival in Australia and in Chicago, the vOilah!
 French Film Festival in Singapore and was the festival opening film at the Fribourg International Film Festival and Yokohama International Film Festival.

-The original version of Umami opened theatrically in Germany (under the title Der Geschmack der kleinen Dinge) on February 9, 2023 initially on 142 screens, increasing to 147 screens in following weeks due to its positive reception.
-The film remained in German cinemas until the week of January 14, 2024.
+The original version of Umami opened theatrically in Germany (under the title Der Geschmack der kleinen Dinge) on 9 February 2023 initially on 142 screens, increasing to 147 screens in following weeks due to its positive reception.
+The film remained in German cinemas until the week of 14 January 2024.

-During promotion of the film for its French theatrical release, on March 5, 2023 the website Mediapart released a report alleging sexual assault by Gérard Depardieu, followed by a report alleging sexual violence by the website Libération on March 24, 2023.
+During promotion of the film for its French theatrical release, on 5 March 2023 the website Mediapart released a report alleging sexual assault by Gérard Depardieu, followed by a report alleging sexual violence by the website Libération on 24 March 2023.
 The "Depardieu Sings Barbara" concerts were met with protests by feminist organizations against Depardieu and concert attendees.

-On May 17, 2023 a shortened (92 minute) version of Umami opened in France on 251 screens, to poor box office results and generally negative reviews.
+On 17 May 2023 a shortened (92 minute) version of Umami opened in France on 251 screens, to poor box office results and generally negative reviews.
 The film was refused by French television stations and streaming services due to the allegations made against Gérard Depardieu.

-Depardieu penned an open letter in Le Figaro newspaper denying all the charges on October 1, 2023.
+Depardieu penned an open letter in Le Figaro newspaper denying all the charges on 1 October 2023.

 Umami (original version) was released theatrically in Switzerland, Belgium (short version), Taiwan, the Netherlands, Spain, Colombia, Israel, Singapore, Estonia, Hong Kong, Bulgaria, Mexico, Italy, Hungary, Austria, Australia and New Zealand.
 It was not released theatrically in the US, UK and Canada due to the Depardieu allegations.
 The original version of the film was released online in Russia and China.

-The film's original version appeared as in-flight entertainment on airlines including Delta Airlines, QANTAS, Cathay Pacific, Emirates, Corsair, Air India, Vietnam Airlines, EVA Air, WestJet, China Airlines, Gulf Air, Etihad, Qatar Airlines, and Air France (Air France releasing the short version).
+The film's original version appeared as in-flight entertainment on airlines including Delta Air Lines, QANTAS, Cathay Pacific, Emirates, Corsair, Air India, Vietnam Airlines, EVA Air, WestJet, China Airlines, Gulf Air, Etihad, Qatar Airways, and Air France (Air France releasing the short version).